timescale/docs/timescaledb/quick-start/node.md

     ```

 1. Open the `index.js` file you created.
 Require Sequelize in the application,
-    and decalre the connection string:
+    and declare the connection string:

     ```java
     const Sequelize = require('sequelize')